abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

 but it is usually translated as “mind.”
 For me, it seems to chant a bit more nicely with “mind.”

-This is the most common formulation of loving-kindness and the brahma vihāras in the discourses.
+This is the most common formulation of loving-kindness and the brahmaeihāras in the discourses.
 It comes up in many places: “I will abide pervading one quarter ...”—this is directional in the sense that it is conceived of in terms of the directions, the four quarters—“with a mind imbued with loving-kindness; likewise the second, likewise the third, likewise the fourth; so above and below and around and everywhere; and to all as to myself.”
 The sense is of spreading loving-kindness in the different directions—north, south, east, west, above and below, all around—so that we are allowing the feeling of loving-kindness to expand.

 “To all as to myself” establishes that feeling of loving-kindness within the heart, then allows it to pervade and extend.
 That’s the next part of